 As context for this reporting period, we review the findings from prior reporting periods.
-CJI has requested and received videos for stops likely to involve a frisk for every six-month reporting period and have found at least one undocumented frisk in each review.
+CJI has requested and received videos for stops likely to involve a frisk for every six-month reporting period and have found at least one undocumented frisk in each review until the current reporting period.
 Table 6 provides summary details for the number of encounters for which we requested videos and the number of encounters for which we observed undocumented frisks during video review.

-1 "NULL" refers to encounters in which the data indicated "NULL" in the police district field.
+&lt;sup>1 "NULL" refers to encounters in which the data indicated "NULL" in the police district field.

-2 "Missing District" refers to encounters that were missing district data and were missing longitude and latitude information in the TraCS data files.
+&lt;sup>2 "Missing District" refers to encounters that were missing district data and were missing longitude and latitude information in the TraCS data files.